-Because the calmer ease and privacy was something that made Xing for many so far attractive than Facebook.
-And so were the first complaints and threats of exit "... a reason to finally cancel my premium membership" not enough.
+Because it was precisely the quieter slowness and data protection that made Xing more attractive to many than Facebook.
+And so the first complaints and threats to leave “… a reason to finally cancel my premium membership” did not go away.

 The anti-maintenance has surprised me, but shows just why the people are on Xing.
 On the other hand, I was also quite confused when I opened Xing yesterday and discovered the new function.

-When I discovered Facebook, I was wondering why there is not this great pinboard feature on Xing.
-Now that they are at Xing, I find it simply superfluous.
-ME comes the year too late: Facebook, and for respondents Twitter, as well, have established themselves as exchange media.
+When I faced Facebook discovered, I asked myself why this ingenious pinboard function isn't also available on Xing.
+Now that they are on Xing, I think they are simply superfluous.
+ME that comes years too late: Facebook, and also Twitter for sworns, established as an exchange medium.

 Xing, on the other hand, is the quiet address book backup where you can conveniently export contacts and appointments, and for many, this is the number 1 page if you want to learn about a resume.
 And now that!

 The attempt to contact Facebook aligning is just another strategic mistake that Xing makes: After the IPO, with which the company slowed down its own growth at an early stage.
 And after the unsuccessful international expansion, where, for example, cultural customs in Asia were simply overlooked and where you just look old next to competition like LinkedIn.
 So it's no wonder that Gründerszene Xing is one of the German companies that will no longer exist in this form in 2015.